SHL General Ability Test (Verify G+): Complete 2026 Guide

 🧠 Test Type: Multiple-choice, adaptive

-📍 Environment: Can be administered in supervised or unsupervised settings
+📍 Environment: Supervised or unsupervised settings

 What SHL Test Measures